jisernfontanet/jisernfontane.github.io/resume.md

 ---
 ## Currently

-Resarcher at the Institut de Ciències del Mar (CSIC), Barcelona

-Head of Oprational Oceanography at the Institut Català per a la Governança del Mar, Barcelona

-Member of the Board of Directors of the Institut Català per a la Governança del Mar, Barcelona
+I am researcher at the Institut de Ciències del Mar (CSIC), Barcelona.
+I am also the Head of Oprational Oceanography and Member of the Board of Directors at the Institut Català per a la Governança del Mar, Barcelonna

 ## Education